haoyun/haoyun.github.io/src_site/comment.markdown

 title: Comments
 ---

 Here you can leave message.
-You can also send me mails.
+You can also send me emails.

 <section>
     $partial("templates/comment.html")$